mlundine/Shoreline_Extraction_GAN/README.md

 shoreline_images/ will contain black and white images with the extracted shorelines.

-The best results come from editing the simplify20vtxsmooth shapefiles in a GIS software.
+The best results come from editing the simplify20vtxsmooth shapefiles in GIS software.
 I usually need to delete a few erroneous shorelines and clip out the ends.
 Then I merge together the two shapefiles.